 Clients connected to the router with default settings do not have access to the Internet.
-To get started, please set your own password used to access the web-based interface and, if needed, configure other settings recommended by your ISP.
+To get started, please set your own password for access to the web-based interface and change the WLAN name (SSID); then, if needed, configure other settings recommended by your ISP.